itu-tid/lecture-notes/Lectures/T2-Hooks-and-Effects.md

 # React Hooks

-Special React functions for "hooking into" the framework
+## Special React functions for "hooking into" the framework
-- their name starts with `use`
+### Their name starts with `use`
-- called at the top of the component
-- can be called from another hook or directly from a component
-- can't be called from within a conditional expression or nested functions

-Most Popular
+Most popular:
 - `useState` -- to allow you to define state
 - `useEffect` -- to allow you to handle side effects (see below)
 - `useRef` -- an object that can be persisted across renderings but is not state (see below)
+### Called at the top of the component
+### Can be called from another hook or directly from a component
+### Can NOT be called from within a conditional expression or nested functions

 # [useEffect](https://react.dev/learn/synchronizing-with-effects#step-1-declare-an-effect) for handling Effects

-Two types of logic inside React components:
-1. **Rendering code** => a transformation from props & state into JSX.
-This is *purely functional code*  -- for the same props and state it will always return the same JSX.
-2. **Event handlers** => functions that do things -- change state, submit HTTP POST request, navigate to another screen, interact directly with the DOM (e.g. change page title)

-There is a third type of logic:

-3. When *as a side effect of changing state* you must to do something else besides re-render
+## When *as a side effect of changing state* you must to do something else besides re-render

+IMO, In Mircea's Opinion: this should be called useReactive -- because defines a reactive relationship.

-Side effect in functional programming refers to anything that a function does not serve the purpose of computing the result.
+### Side effect in functional programming = anything besides the calculation

+Refers to anything that a function does not serve the purpose of computing the result.
 Conceptually the following function is free of side-effects:

 ```js